onderwijsarchitectuur/archi-tools/README.md

 # archi-tools
-Scripts and forms tot be used with Archi
+Scripts and forms to be used with Archi